mcw logo

 • FiDi's vacancy rate: ~28%.

-Urban Hub Network Snapshot (5 min): Discussion on the concept of an urban hub Essential operational changes in FiDi, with micro cargo as a pivotal element.
-Includes:
+Urban Hub Network Snapshot (5 min) —Discussing the urban hub concept and essential operational changes in FiDi, highlighting micro cargo as a key element.
+Topics include:

 • Micro cargo (DOT).